ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-1-architecture-and-concepts.hidden.md

 - Goal is to deployment VMware workload on IBM Cloud.
 - VMs will need to be able to access the Internet (source NAT) as well as certain VMs will need to be directly accessible from the Internet (destination NAT).
-- Already familiar with Juniper networking technology on-premise, and wishes to do the same on IBM Cloud (so a vSRX Gateway device will be used).
+- Already familiar with Juniper networking technology on-premises, and wishes to do the same on IBM Cloud (so a vSRX Gateway device will be used).
 - An initial non-prod environment to be provisioned:
    - A single VMware instance (cluster)
    - vSphere 7.0 with NSX-T